open-telemetry/opentelemetry-specification/specification/metrics/api.md

 to be used as part of the instrument name, as that would prevent instrumentation libraries from capturing metrics by the same name.

-### Shutdown

-Shuts down the provider.

-The `Shutdown` API provides a way for provider to do any cleanup required.

 ### Global Meter provider

 Use of a global instance may be seen as an anti-pattern in many